Pavel418890/asyncio-learning/selectors.md

 #### devpoll

-Append to internal fds structure new pollfd struct
+Append to internal fds array new pollfd struct

 #### epoll
 Check that epoll instance is still exists and opened.